A Year After a Revolution: A Syrian Trip Report

 ALEPPO

 Whereas Lebanon was mountainous and green, Syria was desert.
 The view from my window passed impressive mountains on the road leading out of Damascus.
 The rugged landscape eventually gave way to flat desert as we moved north.
-Every settlement and every building along the road to Aleppo exhibited the scars of war.
+Every settlement and every individual building along the road to Aleppo exhibited the scars of war.

 The destruction was so immense, I wondered if attempting to rebuild a country like this was even feasible.
-This was the first time I had seen so much destruction up-close.
+This was the first time I had seen so much destruction up close.

 Common street scene in Aleppo, Syria.